EarthPol/earthpol.com/docs/Getting Started/HowToJoin.md

 2. Click 'Multiplayer'.
 3. Click 'Add Server'.
 4. Change 'Server Name' to 'EarthPol'.
-5. Enter IP play.earthpol.com in the "Server Address" field; no port needed.
+5. Enter IP `play.earthpol.com` in the "Server Address" field; no port needed.
-6. EarthPol is now in your server list, click to join.
+6. EarthPol is now in your server list, click to join!

 ### Video Guide